-Those wishing to make a comment about items 7.4 or 7.5 listed below will have the opportunity to speak for up to two minutes during the public hearing.
-To submit a comment to be read aloud on your behalf regarding an item either listed or not listed on the meeting agenda, please send a comment no longer than 300 words to sleibenson@santacruzcoe.org no later than 2pm on May 21st.
+Any person wishing to make a public comment will have the opportunity to do so via videoconference during the virtual meeting for up to three minutes each.
+To submit a comment to be read aloud on your behalf regarding an item either listed or not listed on the meeting agenda, please send a comment no longer than 300 words to sleibenson@santacruzcoe.org no later than 2pm on June 18th.
+Each individual may only make one comment per agenda item.